 Flowering & Fragrance

-When kept indoors, Curly Spider plant may not flower at all.
+When cared for indoors, Curly Spider plant may not flower at all.

 When kept outdoors, it produces small, fragrant, star-shaped white flowers.